People

 Amy Cartwright

-I started working as a research assistant on Dr. Emma Sheehan’s team in December 2015 as part of the Clean Energy From Ocean Waves (CEFOW) project, which involved epibenthic assessments to determine the interaction of marine renewable energy installations with seabed ecology.
-I have since been involved with different projects including the annual Lyme Bay monitoring project, which Emma’s team have been undertaking since the closure of this area to bottom towed fishing gear in 2008, and a scallop ranching project in South West England.
-I am now helping to deliver our largest project to date, FISH INTEL, which aims to inform and implement Ecosystem Based Fisheries Management (EBFM) across the Channel region.
-My research interests centre on marine protected area (MPA) implementation and management, marine ecology and conservation, human impacts and the sustainable use of the marine environment.
+I started working as part of Dr. Emma Sheehan’s research group in 2015 on the Clean Energy From Ocean Waves (CEFOW) project, which involved epibenthic assessments to determine the interaction of marine renewable energy installations with seabed ecology.
+I have since been involved with many exciting projects including the annual Lyme Bay monitoring project, which Emma’s team have been undertaking since the closure of this area to destructive bottom towed fishing gear in 2008.
+Over the years my role has evolved to and I am now responsible for managing projects as well as supporting science and research.
+I have helped to deliver our largest project to date, FISH INTEL, and most recently managed to the Ropes to Reefs FISP project.
+My research interests centre on marine protected area (MPA) implementation and management, marine ecology, equitable conservation and the sustainable use of the marine environment.

 Links: